Mountain Gorilla Tour Adventure Stories | GeoEx

 I have seen the gorillas three more times since then, all on trips to Uganda’s smaller and historically even more turbulent neighbor, Rwanda.
 Seeing the gorillas has left me speculative and reflective for weeks afterwards.
 For not only are they on many a bucket list, they are also on another, less-appealing list: They are categorized as Critically Endangered on the IUCN (International Union for Conservation of Nature) Red Data list.
 This is the highest risk category assigned for wild species.
 The next two levels below Critically Endangered require no explanation: Extinct in the Wild, and then Extinct.
 Extinction is a horrific thought.

 There are only about 880 mountain gorillas left in the world.
 The majority of these animals live on the slopes of volcanoes that straddle the borders of Rwanda, Uganda, and the Congo.
-Not only is the experience of spending an hour (the maximum time per day that tourists are allowed to spend with the animals) exceptional and unique, it is truly humbling.
+Not only is the experience of a mountain gorilla tour worth spending an hour (the maximum time per day that tourists are allowed to spend with the animals) exceptional and unique, it is truly humbling.
 I rate it as the most humbling wildlife experience in Africa.

 It’s humbling to spend time with these gentle giants in their forest.
 It’s humbling to spend time with the men and women who are tasked with protecting the last wild families of these enigmatic beasts.
 These are the rangers, trackers, and researchers whose life work it is to ensure that the wild populations are there for our children to enjoy.
 It’s humbling to have a silverback, the dominant male of the group, stride peacefully past you.
 Weighing in at nearly 450 pounds, he could very easily not be peaceful.
 But he is.